What is Jupyter Notebook?

-- To install anything in the anaconda we are going to use ‘conda’ keyword.
-Like shown in the below image:
+- To install anything in the anaconda, we are going to use the ‘conda’ keyword.
+As shown in the below image:

 3. Now Install Jupyter Notebook

-- For installation, we are going to use following conda command: ‘conda install Jupyter’
+- For installation, we are going to use the following conda command: ‘conda install Jupyter’

 4. Run the Jupyter notebook

-- For run the notebook use following command in Anaconda prompt ‘jupyter notebook’
+- To run the notebook, use the following command in Anaconda prompt ‘jupyter notebook.’

 - This will open your Jupyter notebook in your default browser.

-- But it is mandatory to run the Jupyter notebook command in Anaconda prompt, without it you will not able to access the notebook.
-Once you run that command you can access Jupyter notebook from anywhere using the above link.
+- But it is mandatory to run the Jupyter notebook command in Anaconda prompt; without it, you will not be able to access the notebook.
+Once you run that command, you can access Jupyter notebook from anywhere using the above link.

-- It is seen in the above link we can see that Jupyter notebook is running on 8888 port number in your system.
+- In the above link, we can see that the Jupyter notebook runs on the 8888 port number in your system.

 Now we know that installation is done.
 Know the time to know how to stop Jupyter notebook.